-As the Preacher says in the verses above, even those with jobs and possessions find it difficult to truly enjoy them.
-It is “good and fitting”, but it is also “the gift of God” to find joy in the now instead of chasing something we don’t already have.
+However, as the Preacher wrote, even those with good jobs and plentiful possessions may find it difficult to truly enjoy them.
+It is “good and fitting”, but it is also “the gift of God” to find joy in the now instead of chasing things we don’t already have.
 It does not come naturally.

 Therefore, focus on the Giver behind the gifts you have, and seek contentment with thankfulness that He has provided everything you need.
-Now and in eternity.
+For now, and in eternity.
 You are in good company.